 If you end up using jewelry that is too big or heavy, you can stretch out that area and you up the odds that migration will begin.
-So it’s best to show your piercer a few jewelry pieces that you like and see which one he thinks will work best for you.
+Therefore, it’s best to show your piercer a few jewelry pieces that you like and see which one he thinks will work best for you.

 You can use several different types of metals and you can get all different shapes and sizes, from barbells to hoops.
 Jewels and stones, in particular, look great on belly button piercings.

 Whether you’re out on the beach rocking a bikini or you’re in a club dancing the night away in a midriff shirt, the lights surrounding you will reflect off the bling in your belly button ring and it will attract plenty of attention your way.

 You’ve gone through all the pain, discomfort and long healing process of getting your belly button pierced, you might as well enjoy the spoils of your victory.
 Why limit yourself to one look?
 Buy several pieces of jewelry and have fun swapping them out whenever the mood strikes you - just ensure you know how to change a belly button piercing first.

 While you’re waiting for the long healing process to get over with, you can still have fun showing off your new belly button piercing.
 That’s the best part about having a piercing – letting family, friends and even strangers admire how it looks.